rtaylor034/mc_anymenu/data/amenu/functions/readme.txt

 and active_hosts is just 1 array.

 -- TODO --
-- test overlapping
-! bug with applying menu items 'tag' to saved items. probably a 'merge' instead of set somewhere it shouldnt be

-- continue testing 'attach' (update_ methods, layers, block)

 -- SHOULDS --
 - anymenu's 'tick' should be before all dependent packs. (this primarily so menu items dropped on death can be killed before being detected)